‘Timeless’ Spoilers: These 3 Stars Will Not Be In Final Scene Of Series Finale, Per ‘ET’

 Warning: Timeless spoilers below.

-The much anticipated two-part series finale of Timeless will air on December 20, picking up moments after the second season’s nail biting ender.
-In an exclusive interview with Entertainment Tonight, the stars of the NBC time travel show, cancelled after just two seasons, revealed that Wyatt, Lucy, and Rufus will not be in the history drama’s final scenes.
+The much anticipated two-part series finale of Timeless will air on December 20, picking up moments after the second season’s nail-biting ender.
+In an exclusive interview with Entertainment Tonight, the stars of the NBC time travel show, canceled after just two seasons, revealed that Wyatt, Lucy, and Rufus will not be in the historical drama’s final scenes.

 “What I think is pretty cool is the end end — the very end — doesn’t end on us.
 It doesn’t end on the team.
 It’s larger than us three, or it’s larger than the team, which I think is cool,” says Matt Lanter, who plays Wyatt Logan, a U.S. Special Forces Operative and the muscle behind the history-hopping team.